 There are four major doubles organizations overseeing more than 15,000 players in North America: Squash Canada, U.S. Squash, the Squash Doubles Association (SDA) and Women’s Doubles Squash Association (WDSA).
 These four groups manage all aspects of doubles play, from beginner to elite professional, and work together to grow and promote the game.

-The North American doubles community maintains a very busy schedule:
+The North American doubles community maintains a very busy schedule.
+Please see the new calendar format for this coming season: